lucas-mancini/react-basic-examples/README.md

 # react-basic-examples
 A collection of examples to get started with React.js library, it includes mini projects to show how to use Props, State, Build Processes and Flux Architecture.

+The examples were taken from some notes and blogposts from [Tayler McGinnis](http://tylermcginnis.com/) ([his Github here](https://github.com/tylermcginnis)), the initial blogpost can be found here http://tylermcginnis.com/reactjs-tutorial-a-comprehensive-guide-to-building-apps-with-react/.